-- 3. The AD2S1210 should be put into configuration mode, that is, A0 and A1 are both set to logic high. - 4.
-The fault register should be read as described in the Reading from the AD2S1210 in Configuration Mode section. - 5.
-A second high-to-low transition of the SAMPLE input clears the fault indications on the DOS and/or LOT pins. - 6.
-Note that in the event of a persistent fault, the fault indicators are reasserted within the specified fault time latency.
+- The fault register should be read as described in the 4.
+Reading from the AD2S1210 in Configuration Mode section. - A second high-to-low transition of the SAMPLE input 5. clears the fault indications on the DOS and/or LOT pins. - Note that in the event of a persistent fault, the fault indica-6. tors are reasserted within the specified fault time latency.